 Person with long wavy hair smiling outdoors in front of green foliage.

-Hanna Otero, Intern
+Hanna Otero, LSW

 Education & Background